srabonty-mazumder/security/threadModel.md

 •	Information Disclosure -Confidentiality - Hack to extract data from the database.
 •	Denial of Service – Availability – By performing many failed authentication attempts an attacker locks a legitimate user out of their account.
 •	Elevation of Privileges ¬ - Authorization - (e.g., tampered JWT).

+### Challenge of Threat Model:
+•	Lack of sufficient knowledge and experience in the field of security could hinder to implement threat model effectively.
+Without proper training, experience and understanding of basic security principles, developer might overlook potential threats.
+•	Another challenge is Threat model could be complex and time-consuming.
+With a tight schedule, it is difficult to follow this model's systematic approach and in-depth analysis.
+•	Finally challenge lack of communication.
+Without proper communication among the security team, development team, and other stakeholders, the threat model can be incomplete or misdirected.